dwkim78/ASTRiDE/README.md

 ### Detect Streaks

-Now you can detect streaks in the fits image as:
+Now we can detect streaks in the fits image as:

 ```python